cpvalente/ontime/README.md

 Let us know!
 Ontime improves from the collaboration with its users.
 We would like to understand how you use Ontime and appreciate your feedback.

-We would also like to include a testimonials section in our ✨new website✨.
-It would be great to showcase the diversity of users running Ontime.

 # Ontime

 Ontime is a browser-based application that manages event rundowns, scheduling, and cueing.